OMDUBEY21/Real-time-Emotion-Driven-Interrogation-Analysis/README.md

 ## Facial_Analysis_for_Suspect_Interrogation : Criminal investigator

 ### Introduction:
-Facial Analysis for Suspect Interrogation is a real-time machine learning-based application used for detecting suspects in interrogation session with the help of computer vision.
+Facial Analysis for Suspect Interrogation is a real-time machine learning-based application used for detecting suspect with the help of computer vision.

 ### Problem statement:
 To elicit confessions from criminal suspects, police officers employ a range of strategies.
 Law